Triblio Review

 What Teams Switch From

-Most Triblio customers come from a stitched stack: LinkedIn Ads plus a basic web personalization tool plus some intent data feed.
-They consolidate to one platform and one contract.
-The downside is they lose some category depth, particularly compared to a Mutiny-only personalization setup.
-Teams coming from raw Bombora data give up topic-level control.
+Most Triblio customers come from a stitched stack: LinkedIn Ads plus a separate intent data feed (often Bombora) plus a basic web personalization tool plus a CRM.
+They consolidate to one contract and one dashboard.
+The trade-off is some loss of category depth, particularly the broader topic coverage that Bombora's cooperative panel provides.
+Teams switching from a Mutiny-only personalization setup notice the editor feels dated by comparison.
+Teams coming from RollWorks gain intent data they previously lacked, though they should expect narrower ad targeting reach than NextRoll's display network delivers.

 What Teams Switch To Next